How are the heights measured?

 - Drought Tolerance Light Drought Tolerance

-When it comes to camellias, there is one style that always catches attention, and that is the big, ruffled double blooms called ‘peony flowered’.
-This is what you get in spades with the beautiful Victory Camellia.
-The very large flowers are full of ruffled and twirled petals forming a flamboyant blossom of bright rose-red, that is incredibly beautiful, and simple screams, “Love me!”
-Yet this plant is rare, and although it was created nearly 80 years ago, we had trouble finding it.
+When it comes to camellias, there are many form taken by the blossoms.
+Some are neat and geometrically perfect, while others are flamboyantly ruffled and flared.
+The Victory White Camellia walks the line between these, with a neat outer circle of pure-white petals and a center that becomes more ruffled, holding a heart of golden stamens.
+The very large blooms are incredibly beautiful, and simply scream, “Love me!”
+Yet this remarkable variety is relatively rare, and although it was created almost a century ago, we had trouble finding it.
 But we did, and we have a few precious plants available, of a camellia that is amazingly beautiful and yet seems to have ‘slipped through the cracks’.
-This vigorous bush blooms in late winter, and grows into an upright evergreen at least 10 feet tall.
+This vigorous bush blooms in the middle of winter, and grows into an upright evergreen up to 10 feet tall.
 Give it plenty of room, because when it is in bloom you will just want to stand back and admire it.
-We understand completely why the breeder gave it this name. . .

 Size and Appearance

-The Victory Camellia is a vigorous evergreen bush that grows into an upright shrub reaching 10 feet, or even more in time.
+The Victory White Camellia is a vigorous evergreen bush that grows into an upright shrub reaching 10 feet, or even more in time.
 It will be about 6 feet wide.
 The leaves are leathery and 3 to 4 inches long, with small serrations along the edges and a pointed tip.
-They are a rich dark-green color all year round, and even out of bloom this is a wonderful evergreen to give structure and form to your garden.
-You will see the flower buds developing through the fall and winter, gradually increasing in size and then, around the end of winter, they will open.
-The blooms are large, 4 to 5 inches across, and each one is an full, spread out circle of broad petals containing a center of ruffled petals.
-The color is a perfect, clear, rose-red.
-This flower is called by camellia experts a ‘peony-flowered’ form, because it does resemble certain kinds of peonies.
-Sometimes a stray yellow stamen or two will peak out between the central petals, adding a flash of gold.
+They are a rich dark-green color all year round, with an elegant twist to the leaves, and even out of bloom this is a wonderful evergreen to give structure and form to your garden.
+You will see the flower buds developing through the fall and winter, gradually increasing in size and then, starting in the middle of winter, they will open.
+The pure-white blooms are large, 4 to 5 inches across, and each one is a full, spread out circle of about 35 broad, overlapping petals.
+The outer petals are rounded, and the inner ones gradually become more fluted and twisted.
+As the flower matures it opens to reveal a glowing heart of golden stamens.
 This bush blooms profusely, and mature plants carry hundreds of flowers in a season.
 The blooms open in succession over several weeks, with each blossom lasting about 7 days, before dropping neatly to the ground.

 This superb shrub is ideal for planting among evergreens around your home, to fill corners or the spaces between windows.
 Plant at least 4 feet away from a wall.
 Use it in the background of shrub beds, with later-blooming plants in front.
 Grow it on a lawn as a specimen, or in a large tub or planter box.
 It can be turned into a stunning hedge or screen by planting in a row, spacing plants 3 feet apart.

-The Victory Camellia will grow well in all zones from 7 to 10.
+The Victory White Camellia will grow well in all zones from 7 to 10.

 Sun Exposure and Soil Conditions